 All of this is truly disheartening; imagine being conditioned to think that way to the point where it is seen as normal.

-I labelled these fairness products “toxic” because:
+I labeled these fairness products “toxic” because:

-- They contain strong bleaching agents which may lead to making the skin sun sensitive.
+- They contain strong bleaching agents which may lead to making the skin sun-sensitive.

 - Prolonged use of such products can also lead to pigmentation problems.

 Please think before you call people names that make fun of their color; people might not react but it will still affect them, it will hurt them.